iammateus/terraform-aws-kubernetes/README.md

 ## Usage

-Use the Azure CLI to authenticate to Microsoft Azure.
+The requirements must be met for the command below to work.

     $ terraform apply